Brewers Fayre: Brewers Fayre Buffet Place

 Although a majority of Brewers Fayre pubs featured hot counters (Buffet Place now "our Chef's Counter") as part of their restaurants, the sites in Widnes and Barry were named 'Brewers Fayre Buffet Place'.
 They feature a larger buffet counter with buffets available all the time.
 Extras such as cakes and salads are also available.
 The theme of the restaurant is also slightly different stepping away from the pub theme.
 In spite of this, these restaurants are now just run as normal Brewers Fayre pubs.

 Cookhouse & Pub

-Late 2017 has seen Whitbread launch a new brand "Cookhouse & Pub."
+Late 2017 saw Whitbread launch a new brand "Cookhouse & Pub."
 The first site was the former Lakeside in Oldbury which opened on 12 October.
 The Stonebrook, The Cotton Mill Kilmarnock, Butterley Park Ripley was re-branded in November 2017 and new build sites in 2018 are open in Bridlington and Rhyl.
 'Cookhouse and Pub' have a very contemporary theme.
 More new builds and conversations have taken place during 2019.